dstackai/dstack/examples/fine-tuning/alignment-handbook/README.md

 such as `transformers`, `peft`, `accelerate`, `trl`.
 All you need to do is to modify recipes for accelerate and training, and run appropriate script.

-For instance, if you want to QLoRA fine-tune Gemma 7B model on your own SFT dataset hosted on Hugging Face Hub, you can prepare a `yaml` config file as [config.yaml](config.yaml).
+For instance, if you want to QLoRA fine-tune LLaMA3.1 8B model on your own SFT dataset hosted on Hugging Face Hub, you can prepare a `yaml` config file as [config.yaml](llama3.1_8b/config.yaml).
 This config is based on the Zephyr-7B-Gemma recipe except the following modification:

+- `tokenizer_name_or_path` field to leverage the tokenizer used in LLaMA3.1 instruct models.
+- `chat_template` field to employ [OpenAI's ChatML template](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/chat-markup-language) instead of the official [LLaMA3.1 instruct prompt template](https://llama.meta.com/docs/model-cards-and-prompt-formats/llama3_1/).
 - `dataset_mixer` field to point which SFT dataset to be used.
 - `hub_model_id` and `output_dir` fields to point where the model and its checkpoints should be saved.
 - `LoRA arguments` related fields to indicate that this fine-tuning is based on QLoRA methodology.

+> [!NOTE]
+> Feel free to use the official LLaMA3.1 instruct prompt template.
+As of writing this tutorial, ChatML template was chosen becuase I found it works much better on my experiments by observing train/loss metrics over time.

-With the `config.yaml` file configured, you can run the following command to QLoRA fine-tune Gemma 7B model on 2
+With the `config.yaml` file configured, you can run the following command to QLoRA fine-tune an LLM model on 2
 GPUs:

 ```shell